formio/help.form.io/_paragraphs/userguide/teams/create-team.md

 ![](/assets/img/userguide/userguide-team-create.png)

 Give the team a name and assign user accounts to the team.
-Currently teams are limited to existing members of the site.
+Currently teams are limited to registered users of the site.
 You can add more team members later.